aiondemand/aiondemand-documentation/README.rst

 This guide assumes that you have minor experience to github.
 It will help you install

+- The development tools required in order to build the documentation
 - A github client
-- An editor to write the documentation
+- An editor to write the documentation along with the required dependencies (python and Sphinx related packages)
-- The development tools required in order to build the documentation

 Setting up the development tools